PunishXIV/Splatoon/Presets/Dawntrail/Extreme Trials/EX2 - Everkeep.md

 ## [EN] Vollok / Sync

 There are 4 disabled elements in this layout.
 Those elements, once enabled, will show you the location of where the swords will land on the main platform.
+These are disabled by default to reduce visual clutter.

 Created by `constmar`, additional helper layouts created by `.leathen.`, on the [Puni.sh Discord server](https://discord.gg/Zzrcc8kmvy).